Highlights:

 Both privacy and security teams are vital to protecting data, customers, and organizations.
-But too often they can end up working in silos, or even at cross purposes because of differing goals, expertise, or even different definitions of what events require action.
-When privacy and security aren’t working smoothly together, risks, security gaps, and regulatory requirements can be missed.
-It’s a long-standing issue—since the beginning of the digital economy and digital privacy—but with the help of technology and automation, organizations are finding new ways of aligning privacy and security incident response.
+But too often they can end up working in silos, or even at opposing purposes because of differing goals, expertise, or even different definitions of what events require action.
+Aligning privacy and security incident management can help avoid risks, security gaps, and missed regulatory requirements.

 The teams often speak in different terms, as pointed out in a recent webinar with ServiceNow, ConfigureTek, and RadarFirst.
 The security team reacts to “events” in which a security alert indicates some sort of anomaly.
 The privacy team reacts to “incidents” in which some event, digital or physical, causes unauthorized disclosure of personal information.
 For each incident, privacy needs to determine where there is a “breach” with regulatory requirements to notify individuals, regulators, or other authorities such as state attorneys general.